 If the customer continues to reply with more frustrations, repeat that you’d like to help and ask them to send the details you need to do so.
 If they continue to complain without any attempt to engage with you or they become abusive, stop engaging with them.

 Although annoyed customers can sometimes sound like trolls, there’s a big difference.
 Hootsuite has a great guide to spotting, and dealing with, trolls.

-If you’re a complete beginner, you can learn from a professional agency with our upcoming Introduction to Digital Marketing course.
+If you’re a complete beginner, you can learn from a professional agency with our Level 1 Certificate in Digital Marketing course.
 This has been produced with Mark Wright, winner of BBC’s The Apprentice and an experienced marketing professional.